graphile/crystal/examples/forum/TUTORIAL.md

 ## How to use the system

-Congralations your Graphophile system is up and running, lets go ahead and use it!
+Congralations your PostGraphile system is up and running, lets go ahead and use it!

 First thing is to make sure you have populated the database with the demo data provided, the script is here: https://github.com/graphile/postgraphile/blob/main/examples/forum/data.sql